-Florence scene from above is a singular experience.
+Florence seen from above is a singular experience.
 Not just a perfect photo opportunity, but a moment of wonder.
 You are looking at the city that gave birth to incredible artists, amazing scientist and an enthralling history of discovery and power that has filled novels and movie theaters.

 No matter what time of day, you will find that Piazzale Michelangelo truly offers a stupendous lookout over Florence.
 Don't be surprised if you also see it written as Piazzale Michelangiolo,this is most probably the archaic Florentine pronuciation and most definitely the one you see on street signs or the brown and white signs that indicate historic landmarks.
 In any case, however you spell it, it is one site that should not be missed.
 It may be a classic tourist stop, but it never fails to capture the heart and imagination of those who follow the path to the very top.

 Not as Old as David

 Many mistakenly believe that this piazza existed since the birth of Florence or that it was designed by Michelangelo.
 Actually it is a rather recent addition to the list of monuments in Florence, created in 1869 by Florentine architect Giuseppe Poggi, as part of major restructuring of the city walls in 1869.

 Today, the piazza is filled with tourists, vendors, and a bronze replica of Michelangelo's David.
 (The original is displayed at the Accademia Gallery museum).
 In 2016, the piazza was restructured to emphasize the simple beauty of its spaces and give guests an opportunity to enjoy a peaceful setting above Florence (getting rid of most of the parking spaces that had taken over the piazza).

 How to Get to Piazzale Michelangelo